MassTransit/MassTransit/doc/source/overview/subscriptions.rst

 .. warning::

-    limited by default to one subnet
+    - limited by default to one subnet
+    - subscriptions do not survive service restarts
+    - sensitive to the order in which services are brought online

 Each bus instance communicates with every other instance on the network through a reliable multicast network protocol.